 This course provides students with initial exposure to their surgery clerkship on the RVU campus at the surgical simulation center for one week.
 Students will be expected to take call in the evenings.
+Program octor of Oste

 Successful completion of all pre-clinical (Year 1 and Year 2) coursework and passing score on COMLEX Level 1.